AdrienNini/Barnsley-fern/README.md

 Code based on the [Coding Challenge #108](https://www.youtube.com/watch?v=JFugGF1URNo&t=14s) of Daniel Shiffman.

-The original code is written is [Processig](https://processing.org), a JAVA based programming environment.
+The original code is written in [Processing](https://processing.org), a JAVA based programming environment.
 I adapted it in Javascript with the [P5.js library](https://p5js.org) and [Jquery](https://jquery.com) and Refactored the code to handle different versions of the algorithm.

 ## Explainations